Meet the Team

 Jillian Boerstler, MPA, MA, DBe, HEC-C

-Jillian Boerstler recently relocated to Vancouver from the Chicago area.
-She brings nearly twenty years of progressive health care leadership experience to her position.
+Jillian Boerstler relocated to Vancouver from the Chicago area.
+She brings over twenty years of progressive health care leadership experience to her position.
 She has held positions including Corporate Director of Ethics Programming; Administrative Director of Imaging; and Manager of Clinical Operations.
 Jillian also completed a year-long fellowship in hospital administration.
+She is committed to the professional community and volunteers her time in support of different healthcare organizations and projects; most recently, she was appointed to the board of directors for the National Board for Certification in Occupational Therapy (NBCOT), effective Jan 2021.

 Jillian earned her Doctorate in Bioethics at Loyola University Chicago while also becoming certified as a healthcare ethics consultant (HEC-C) from the American Society of Bioethics and Humanities (ASBH).
 She holds a Green Belt in Lean Six Sigma, which is a set of tools and strategies for process improvement.
 She is skilled in teambuilding, patient-centric program development, and conflict resolution.
 In addition to presenting her work at several conferences, Jillian has published her writing in journals such as the American Journal of Bioethics and the National Catholic Bioethics Quarterly.
 Her research includes areas such as preventative ethics and Catholic ethical considerations in substance use and addiction.